Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 \begin{lem} Let the notation be as above. \begin{enumerate} \item For all nonzero $n\in\Z$, $H(\alpha^n)=\abs{n}\cdot H(\alpha)$. \item For all algebraic numbers $\beta$, $H(\alpha\beta)\leq H(\alpha)+H(\beta)$. \item If $\alpha$ and $\beta$ are Galois conjugates then $H(\alpha)=H(\beta)$. \end{enumerate} \end{lem}

-\begin{prop} Let $k$ be a number field which is either totally real or else has a unique complex place and let $B$ be a quaternion division algebra defined over $k$ in which all but one real places of $k$ ramify if $k$ is totally real and in which all real places of $k$ ramify otherwise.
-Let $\Gamma$ be an arithmetic Fuchsian or Kleinian group which has covolume $V$, invariant trace field $k$ and invariant quaternion algebra $B$.
-Let $L/k$ be a quadratic field extension which embeds into $B$ and suppose further that $L$ is not totally complex if $k$ is totally real.
-Then there exist absolute, effectively computable constants $C_1,C_2$ such that $L=k_\gamma$ for some hyperbolic element $\gamma\in\Gamma$ with $\ell(\gamma)\leq e^{C_1V}d_L^{C_2+\log(V)}$. \end{prop}
+\begin{prop} Let $\Gamma$ be an arithmetic Fuchsian or Kleinian group which has covolume $V$ and with trace field $k$ and quaternion algebra $B$.
+Let $L/k$ be a quadratic extension which embeds into $B$ and suppose further that $L$ is not totally complex if $k$ is totally real.
+Then there exist absolute, effectively computable constants $C_1,C_2$ such that $L=k_\gamma$ for some hyperbolic $\gamma\in\Gamma$ with length at most $e^{C_1V}d_L^{C_2+\log(V)}$. \end{prop}

-\begin{proof} We prove the proposition in the case that $k$ has a unique complex place.
-The case in which $k$ is totally real has an identical proof.